clojurewerkz/envision/README.md

 used by people who'd like to yield some information from their data, it should be stable enough from the very early releases.

+## General Approach

+Main idea of this library is to make exploratory analysis more interactive and visual, although in programmer's way.
+Envision creates a "throwaway environment" every time you, for example, make a line chart.
+You can modify chart the way you want, change all the possible configuration parameters, filter data, add exponents the ways we wouldn't be able to program for you.

+We concluded that visual environments are often constraining, and creating an API for every since feature would make it amazingly big and bloated.
+So we do a bare minimum, which is already helpful by default through the API and let you configure everything you could've possibly imagined yourself: adding interactivity, combining charts, customizing layouts and so on.

 ## Dependency Information (Artifacts)